mrbing47/stream/README.md

 > For the key, when you pass a string, it's treated as a passphrase and used to derive an actual key and IV.
 Or you can pass a WordArray that represents the actual key.
 If you pass the actual key, you must also pass the actual IV.

 > What are the `SORT` ?<br>
-> It is the sorting methods are for those files which are being updated, or if the `json` is being created for the first time, how they are being sorted. `sorting` methods are:<br><br>
+> These are the sorting methods are for those files which are being updated or added, or if the `json` is being created for the first time, how they are being sorted. `sorting` methods are:<br><br>
 > 0 => Added on the top, showing the **most recent** files on the **top**.<br>
 > 1 => Add the file **alphabetical** in order.<br>